 Regular maintenance of your Minecraft server is a necessary factor that needs looking into it.

-When you are looking for the best Minecraft server hosting provider, you should check whether they offer automated backups.
+When you are looking for the top server hosting provider for Minecraft, you should check whether they offer automated backups.
 In case of unforeseen events, it is important to restore your server to a previous version so you will not lose the game progress.